benbarth-legacy/bewkooh/README.md

 # bewkooh
 An obsessively simple webhook deployer for any project

+### This project has been archived.
+I'd recommend using [webhookd](https://github.com/ncarlier/webhookd) which is very similar (and more comprehensive).

 If you want to deploy directly from your git repositry then *bewkooh* is for you.

 ```